wavefrontHQ/docs/pages/doc/integrations_tmc_howto.md

 ### Causes

-Failure might be caused by a number of issues including:
+Failures might be caused by several issues including the following:

 * Policy restrictions (access permission for pod)
 * Nodes are not available for scheduling
-* Required Memory / CPU are not available
+* Not enough memory or CPU is available
 * Image cannot be pulled
 * Pod crash due to internal access logic error
 * General issue on the Tanzu Mission Control side